Brocken Garden: History

 Today the garden comprises a public viewing area and an experimental area, closed to the public, in which experiments in biotope and species conservation are carried out.
 In addition the garden is devoted to the renaturalisation of the Brocken summit.

 The Brocken Garden is accessible to visitors between May and the middle of October.
 In 2008 there were around 9,000 visitors.

 Tasks

 The Brocken Garden supports academic instruction, research, species conservation, school instruction and public information and thus the functions that were given to it by its founder, Albert Peter.

 Climate

 The average annual temperature is 2.9 °C (based on the period 1960–1990), and there are an average of 171 days of frost and 176 days with snow cover.
 Only the months of July and August are generally entirely frost-free.
 Annual precipitation is 1,814 litres per square metre, the average annual humidity is 88 per cent and there are 306 days of mist or fog.
 The summit of the Brocken is one of the windiest places in Europe.
 The highest measured wind speed was 263 km/h (in 1984).
 The Brocken has a natural timber line.

+Garden dreams

+Brocken Garden is part of the Saxony-Anhalt Garden Dreams project.